Legal

 Your Rights and Choices: The CCPA and CPRA provides consumers, and employees with specific rights regarding their personal information.
 This section describes your rights and explains how to exercise those rights.

 • Access to Specific Information and Data Portability Rights.
-You have the right to request that University of St. Augustine for Health Sciences disclose certain information to you about our collection and use of your personal information over the past 12 months.
+You have the right to request that the University of St. Augustine for Health Sciences disclose certain information to you about our collection and use of your personal information over the past 12 months.
 Once we receive and confirm your verifiable request, we will disclose to you: (i) the categories of personal information we collected about you; (ii) the categories of sources for the personal information we collected about you; (iii) our business or commercial purpose for collecting or selling that personal information; (iv) the categories of third parties with whom we share that personal information, if any; (v) the specific pieces of personal information we collected about you (also called a data portability request); (vi) if we sold or disclosed your personal information for a business purpose, two separate lists disclosing: (a) sales, identifying the personal information categories that each category of recipient purchased; and (b) disclosures for a business purpose, identifying the personal information categories that each category of recipient obtained.

 • Deletion Request Rights.
-You have the right to request that University of St. Augustine for Health Sciences delete any of your personal information that we collected from you and retained, subject to certain exceptions.
+You have the right to request that the University of St. Augustine for Health Sciences delete any of your personal information that we collected from you and retained, subject to certain exceptions.
 Once we receive and confirm your verifiable consumer request, we will delete (and direct all appropriate service providers to delete) your personal information from our records, unless an exception applies.
 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to: (i) complete the transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform our contract with you; (ii) detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for such activities; (iii) debug products to identify and repair errors that impair existing intended functionality; (iv) exercise free speech, ensure the right of another consumer to exercise their free speech rights, or exercise another right provided for by law; (v) comply with the California Electronic Communications Privacy Act (Cal.
 Penal Code § 1546 et. seq.); (vi) engage in public or peer-reviewed research in accordance with Section 1798.105 (d)(6) of the CCPA; (vii) enable solely internal uses that are reasonably aligned with consumer expectations based on your relationship with us; (viii) comply with a legal obligation; or (ix) make other internal and lawful uses of that information that are compatible with the context in which you provided it.

 • Correction of Personal Information.
 You have the right to request us to correct any inaccurate personal information about you.
 If any personal information requires correction, we will use commercially reasonable efforts to fulfill your correction request.